swortaljuju/llmapps/backend/llm/evaluation/analysis.md

 - Ablation study.
 Hide different news entries in a static news entry list and compare the generated summary.
 The goal is to test if LLM summary could cover all news entries even if the input news entry list is as large as the LLM's context window.
 (1 million tokens for Gemini model)
 - Test summary of fewer new entries like 10-20.

-In the future, the summarization prompt can also be tuned to increase abstraction level of news summary maybe by adding more guidance to the prompt.